Aadilkhan12/StoryBookProgressBar/README.md

 Run the command npm run storybook in the terminal:

 This command executes a script named "storybook" defined in the package.json file.
 It likely starts up a development server or runs a build process specific to the project.

+Open your web browser and navigate to http://localhost:6006/.

+Here, you will be able to view the project running in Storybook.